vedit/kubectl-rltop/README.md

 - Support label selector filtering (`-l` or `--selector`)
 - Support all flags from `kubectl top node`
 - Support node name as argument

+### General
+- Converts request/limit units to the actual consumption units for easier comparison

 ## Prerequisites